Durable %SYS for Persistent Instance Data

 Ensuring that Durable %SYS is Specified and Mounted

-is not specified, the InterSystems IRIS instance uses the instance-specific data within the container, and therefore operates as a new instance.
+If ISC_DATA_DIRECTORY is not specified, the InterSystems IRIS instance uses the instance-specific data within the container, and therefore cannot operate as an upgrade of the previous instance.

 To use durable %SYS, you must therefore ensure that all methods by which your InterSystems IRIS containers are run incorporate these two options.